Meningococcal Disease

 What is meningococcal disease?

-Anyone can get meningococcal disease, but it is most common in infants less than 1 year of age.
-Teens are less likely to be infected than infants, but disease levels increase in adolescence starting around age 11, and peak around age 19 years.
+A person with meningococcal disease may become seriously ill very quickly.
+Antibiotics can treat meningococcal infections but sometimes can't be given soon enough to help.
+Anyone can get meningococcal disease, but it is most common in infants less than one year of age.
+Disease levels also increase in adolescence starting around age 11 and peaking around age 19 years.

 What are the symptoms of meningitis?